tom-clik/coldlight/_docs/userguide/coldLightmarkdown.md

 ```
 ### heading 3 { #tag}

-Classes and other attributes can be added to this:
+Classes and other attributes can be added:

 ### heading 3 { #tag .warning data-subtitle='Other attribs added as key pairs'}
 ```